saurabhbaghele/Musify--Music-Composition-using-AI/README.md

-# Musify--Music-Composition-using-AI
+# WNCC - Seasons of Code (SOC)
-The repository is for the project to be submitted under WnCC, Seasons of Code (SOC) 2022, IIT Bombay.
-The Project has been developed to create new piece of music using Piano Notes
+This repository contains the code for the project I completed for the Seasons of Code 202, hosted by Web and Coding Club, IIT Bombay.

+# MUSIFY- Music generation using AI
+This repo aims to generate a totally new piece of audio file (music) by training a LSTM network using a set of midi audio music files(piano notes).